 Lastly, geofencing also helps in provisioning applications and policies.
 It also puts the location of the device to work for the provision of services.

-Part 10: FAQs of MDM Geofencing
+Part 7: FAQs about Mobile Geofencing

 - It can drain the battery life and data of cell phone data